Jaslene Gonzalez: Modeling career

-After the show, she has modeling in New York, California, Florida, Texas and Illinois, while international in Mexico, South Africa, Malaysia, Thailand and India.
+After the show, she has modeled in New York, California, Florida, Texas and Illinois, while international in Mexico, South Africa, Malaysia, Thailand and India.

 Print work

 Gonzalez has modeled for the New York Post (Tempo), US Weekly,In Touch Weekly, had a 6-page spread in an issue of Vibe Vixen magazine, a 12-page fashion spread for ZooZoom Magazine.
 Named One Of Latina Magazine's Latinas Of the Year, had a 9-page spread for Colures (U.K fashion Magazine), was featured in Trace (magazine): Model Behaviour as Falls new faces, has been on the covers and had spreads of over a dozen magazines such as Latina, Imagén, Hombre, 6 Degrees, FN, ZooZoom, Fashion Salon Seventeen, Urban Latino, Bleu, Vanidades, Scene, JamRock, Splendor, Time Out. and Metrostyle Catalog.
 She has also appeared in Lot29 Fall/Winter 07-08 and Spring/Summer 08 ad campaigns; she has had a total of four billboards in Times Square so far.
 Also, she shares one of her Lot29 billboards in Times Square, New York with Katarzyna Dolinska.
 Gonzalez shot an ad campaign for online retailer ShopBop, 8-page fashion spreads for both Scene Magazine and JamRock Magazine.
 She is also featured on the pages of Living Proof Magazine, American Salon Magazine and currently has an ad campaign with Marianne Stores.
 Gonzalez has had an Ad Campaign for designer Cesar Galindo's Spring 2008 Collection and appeared on the pages of Supermodels Unlimited Magazine twice for the August and September/October 2008 issues.
 Gonzalez is also part of the "Heart On My Sleeve" clothing campaign by Aubrey O'Day.

 Gonzalez is on the pages of YRB Magazine.
 She has also been featured on COACD, fashionista.com and in Women's Wear Daily.
 Gonzalez currently has nationwide campaigns with Garnier Nutrisse, and Southpole.
 In addition, Kett Cosmetics, Marianne Stores F/W 09, and Recession Denim F/W 09 campaigns.
 She has also been on the cover Nuovo Magazine.
 She has been on the cover of Nylon Mexico.

 In India, she has been in Marie Claire (June 2012), New Woman and Grazia.